Tommyshub/flask-movie-project/readme.md

 <br/>

 Because the users are going to create and edit reviews there needs to be an authentication system.
 I took what I learned from the code along project at [school](https://codeinstitute.net/) and created my own in this project.
 The users can register, login, logout and view their profiles.
-This is the first part that the users will be exposed to so it also needs to be made clear what the site is here.
+This is the first part that the users will be exposed to, so it also needs to be made clear what the site is here.

 <br/>